![]() Classics News

 Useful Links

-The Guardian - Classics in Education Ephemeris - The news, in Latin Mary Beard - An excellent blog by Mary Beard, TV Classics professor at Cambridge - sadly no longer a free blog, but available as a book.
+Antigone Journal - A new (2021) online Classics journal The Guardian - Classics in Education Ephemeris - The news, in Latin Mary Beard - An excellent blog by Mary Beard, TV Classics professor at Cambridge - sadly no longer a free blog, but available as a book.
 Oxford - Good for keeping up to date with Classics-related TV and Radio shows The Cambridge Latin Course - ecce!
 Caecilius!
 The Ancient History Encyclopedia contains a wealth of regularly updated and absurdly interesting news stories.
 Ultimate History - Links within links!
 Scroll down for various ancient history links. |

 Easter Bunny Begins - What's the real origin story of Easter?
 8/05/2014